-Palliative medicine specialists provide wholistic supportive care for people with life limiting illness due to non-malignant disease or cancer.
-The specialty employs a person and family-centred model of care to ensure that family and carers also receive practical and emotional support.
+Palliative medicine specialists provide holistic supportive care for people with life-limiting illnesses due to non-malignant disease or cancer.
+The specialty employs a person- and family-centred model of care to ensure that family and carers also receive practical and emotional support.

-Palliative medicine specialists contribute to building capacity in non-specialist healthcare teams, families, and communities to care for people with life-limiting illness and work to normalise the experience of dying and bereavement as part of life.
+Palliative medicine specialists contribute to building capacity in non-specialist health care teams, families, and communities to care for people with life-limiting illnesses, and work to normalise the experience of dying and bereavement as part of life.
 This high-quality care is enhanced by research, quality improvement, policy development, and advocacy.